 When fatigue sets in, the only way to counteract it is to pull over in a safe location to:

-stretch your legs and perform a few simple physical exercises
+take an extended break and do a few simple physical exercises

 notify your manager of your state of fatigue